drexlerd/Loki/README.md

 | `strict` | `false` | Strict semantic validation for requirements, arity, and type compatibility.
 Numeric-fluents violations error even in permissive mode: reads require `:fluents`/`:numeric-fluents`/`:action-costs`, and writes other than `(increase (total-cost) ...)` require `:fluents`/`:numeric-fluents`. |
 | `add_action_costs` | `true` | Complete missing `:action-costs` artifacts (`total-cost` function, initial value, `minimize` metric) instead of erroring.
 If the domain declares neither `:action-costs` nor `:fluents`/`:numeric-fluents`, additionally injects the requirement and a unit-cost effect `(increase (total-cost) 1)` into every action that does not already write `total-cost`.
 Genuine numeric domains are left untouched: an absent metric means unit costs. |

+The raw syntax AST remains permissive and preserves empty and unary `+`/`*` nodes.
+Semantic construction always maps empty addition and multiplication to `0` and `1`, maps unary forms to their operand, and lexicographically sorts the immediate operands of each remaining multi-expression.

 `TranslatorOptions` (second argument of `translate_domain`/`translate_task`):

 | Option | Default | Description |